scottmotion/WP-Signups-Cron/README.md

 This plugin can be installed the same as any other WordPress plugin.
 Options are as follows:

+* In WordPress Admin got to 'Plugins > Add New Plugin' and search for 'Signups Cron', then click 'Install Now'
 * Download the latest release and install via WordPress Admin.
 * Clone the project, create a zip file of the signups-cron folder, and install via WordPress Admin.
 * Clone the project and upload the signups-cron folder to /wp-content/plugins via ftp.